rednelt/time-on-fire/README.md

 Use the `report` command to create reports of your activities.
 #### Arguments:
 ### `date_range`
-A date in `YYYY-MM-DD` format, or a range of dates in `YYYY-MM-DD|YYYY-MM-DD`  format.
+A date in `YYYY-MM-DD` format, or a range of dates in `YYYY-MM-DD:YYYY-MM-DD`  format.
 Default is today.

 #### Options:
 ### `--mode`, `-m`